AKIvan/akivan.github.io/_posts/2021-02-09-Multi-Region-Cross-Account-CodePipeline.md

         - template-export-region1.yml
         - template-export-region2.yml

-As you can see there is a different template export for each region and for each region there is a separate S3 bucket to store it, this can be put as one template but if you have different templates you can play it like this.
+As you can see, it's a different template export for each region and for each region there is a separate S3 bucket to store it, this can be put as one template but if you have different templates you can play it like this.
 <p>&nbsp;</p>